Let us help.

 Phone (412-268-4357) and email support are available Monday through Friday from 7:00 a.m. to 7:00 p.m.

 The HUB - Student Service Center

 The HUB staff delivers comprehensive service and counsel to students and families regarding financial aid, billing, payments, registration and academic records.
 For general questions and information, please email, call 412-268-8186 or visit the website.

 The assistant directors in The HUB serve as liaisons for specific colleges and assist enrolled students with key aspects of the enrollment process.
 Find your assigned HUB liaison on your Student Information Online (SIO) resource page or on The HUB website.

 View Your Class Schedule

 View your approved class schedule via Student Information Online (SIO) on the Course Schedule screen.
 Each academic area handles registration differently for incoming students.
-If you have questions about schedule changes, transfer credits or other issues regarding course registration, speak with your advisor during Orientation Week.
+If you have questions about schedule changes, transfer credits or other issues regarding course registration, speak with your advisor during First-Year Orientation.

 Andrew User ID and Student ID Number